Posterno/posterno/readme.txt

 == Changelog ==

+= 1.2.5 14th January 2019 =

+- Added: support for the Favourites addon.

 = 1.2.4 19th December 2019 =

 - Tweak: use facets pagination when search forms addon is enabled.